impozible1/GT-Project/README.md

 # About
-This our game for GT.
+This is our game for GT.

 ## Our Repl.it: